 I came across this video that shows a number of slapshots in slow-motion using a composite hockey stick.
 It illustrates the importance of form and flex and will help you better understand kick point and breaking points.
 Check it out, then read my analysis below;

-The flex number is defined by the amount of weight it takes to flex the hockey stick one inch (75 pounds of pressure = 75 flex).
-Note: stick manufactures will round up or down on retail model sticks for consistency.
+- The flex number is defined by the amount of weight it takes to flex the hockey stick one inch (75 pounds of pressure = 75 flex).
+Note: stick manufacturers will round up or down on retail model sticks for consistency.

-Brand name manufactures’ build different sticks with varying kick points that suit the needs of players that tend to take different shots (Ex.
+- Brand name manufacturers build different sticks with varying kick points that suit the needs of players that tend to take different shots (Ex.
 Bauer Vapour line vs. the Supreme line)

 A few things to consider: